 Charge

-College Council is a collegial consultative body designed to serve the good of the College.
-The group facilitates timely, factual, and clear communication between constituents and the President as a means to develop recommendations to the President for decisions on collegewide matters, particularly on college goals, planning, budget, facilities, accreditation, and the Decision-Making Document.
+College Council is a collegial, consultative, and oversight body designed to serve the good of the College.
+The group facilitates timely, factual, and clear communication between constituents and the President.
+It provides recommendations to the President on collegewide matters.
+The Council oversees implementation of the Strategic Plan and ensures the institution uses ongoing and systematic planning and evaluation to refine its key processes and improve student learning.

 Duties of Members